learningcoding-pixel/tp/docs/DeveloperGuide.md

 1. **Deleting an athlete while all athletes are shown**
     1. Prerequisite: List all athletes using the `list` command.
 Multiple athletes are present.
     2. Test case: `delete 1`
         - **Expected:** First athlete is deleted from the list.
 If the athlete belonged to a team, that team is also deleted.
 Success message lists all deletions.
-Timestamp in the status bar is updated.

 ---